yousong/build-scripts/README.md

 	yum -y groupinstall "Development Tools"
 	yum-builddep openvpn

-When dependencies cannot be satisfied by system package manager, we can build the required version ourself.

 ## FAQ

-### Steps to setup environment variables to use the built binaries

-	# Use installed binaries
-	export PATH=$INSTALL_PREFIX/bin:$INSTALL_PREFIX/sbin:$PATH

-	# Use installed manpages
-	MANPATH="$INSTALL_PREFIX/share/man:$(manpath)"

 ### `sudo: flowtop: command not found`

-Most of the time `sudo` will use a predefined `PATH` for its child process, thus the ones not in that directory list cannot be found.
+Most of the time `sudo` will use a predefined `PATH` for its child processes, so binaries not in that directory list cannot be found.

-Using absolute path to the binary can workaround this
+We can workaround this by using absolute path

 	sudo `which flowtop` -h

 ### Versioned symbols

-On Debian, Warning messages like the follow can be emitted by dynamic loader
+On Debian, Warning messages like the following can be emitted by dynamic linker

 	/usr/bin/curl: /home/yousong/.usr/lib/libcurl.so.4: no version information available (required by /usr/bin/curl)
 	/home/yousong/.usr/sbin/openvpn: /home/yousong/.usr/lib/libssl.so.1.0.0: no version information available (required by /home/yousong/.usr/sbin/openvpn)